Roisin-Fallon/Sorting_Algorithms/README.md

 Theta represents the functions that lie in both O  and Ω expression.
 It describes the complexity of an algorithm in the average case.
 It is usually much more difficult to determine the average case time complexity of an algorithm.
 It represents the average number of operations an algorithm uses to solve a problem over all inputs of a particular size [14].
 [13]

-There is a strong correlation between run time of a sorting algorithm and the number of inversions in the input array, where the inversion number relates to one measure of how far it is from being sorted.
-[11]
+There is a strong correlation between run time of a sorting algorithm and the number of inversions in the input array, where the inversion number relates to one measure of how far it is from being sorted [11].

 The different sorting algorithms are a perfect showcase of how algorithm design can have such a strong effect on program complexity, speed, and efficiency [10].

 <b> There are 4 desirable properties for a sorting algorithm: </b>

 1. Stable sorting algorithms retains the relative order of elements with equal keys.
-(Image 1).
-Using an unstable sorting algorithm changes the relative order of elements with equal keys (Image 2).
-[12]
+Using an unstable sorting algorithm changes the relative order of elements with equal keys [12].

 Stable Sort              |  Unstable sort :-------------------------:|:-------------------------: